djhworld/kindlemail/README.md

 * Anonymous OAUTH access to your gmail account
 * Your gmail address will need to be added to the "Your Kindle Approved E-mail List" on Amazon's "Manage Your Kindle" page

+## How do I get OAUTH credentials for my gmail account?

+* You will need python installed on your system
+* Follow the instructions located here http://code.google.com/p/google-mail-xoauth-tools/wiki/XoauthDotPyRunThrough

+## Why OAUTH, why can't I just put my password in?
+* I don't like the idea of storing passwords, sorry!

 ### How to run
 If you want to run kindlemail, do the following